The Documentary History Project for Youth

 WHO IS ELIGIBLE:

 Interested applicants must be willing to commit to 5 hours per week during the school year and up to 10 hours per week in the summer.
-Participants are paid an honorarium for their participation.
+Participants are paid a stipend for their participation.

 Seams of Society produced by Chelsea Maddred and Nadia Slocum through Scribe's Documentary History Project for Youth 2015